 Temples near Dwarkadhish Temple

-Shri Nageshwar Temple: The Nageshwar Temple (Nagnath Temple) is 12 km far from the Dwarkadhish Temple.
+Shri Nageshwar Temple: The Nageshwar Temple (Nagnath Temple) is 12 km away from the Dwarkadhish Temple.
 It is an essential Shaivite pilgrimage site.
 This is because it is among the 12 Jyotirlingas, the temples of Lord Shiva spread all across India.
 The temple is unique as the Shiva Lingam faces south and also the Nandi faces east.
 5 of the 12 divine Jyotirlingas remain in Maharashtra.

 Rukmini Mandir: It is 2 km away from The Dwarkadhish Temple.
 The Temple is for Devi Rukmini, wife of Lord Krishna.
 The idol of Devi Rukmini has “Chaturbhuj” or four hands.
 Even more, each hand holds a Shanka, Chakra, Gada, and the Padma.
 This is so because Devi Rukmini was a reincarnation of Goddess Mahalakshmi.

 Beyt Dwarka: The island is 30 km far from Dwarka.
 Likewise, it houses a 500-year-old temple constructed by Sri Vallabhacharya.
-The white pristine beaches at the Island are incredibly popular for water sports and picnics.
+The white pristine beaches on the Island are incredibly popular for water sports and picnics.

-Gita Mandir: The Birla family developed the temple in 1970 as well as committed it to the trainings of The Bhagavad Gita.
+Gita Mandir: The Birla family developed the temple in 1970 as well as committed it to the training of The Bhagavad Gita.
 The wall surfaces of the temple contain hymns from the Bhagwad Gita.

 How to Reach